hdtodd/WP_433/README.md

 *  Multiple DS18B20 thermal sensors
 *  The OSEPP Light-01 light sensor.

 The WS_433 code supports the use of any combination of these sensors.
-If no sensor is found, WP_433 simply reports the voltage of the Arduino power supply.
+If no sensor is found, WP_433 simply reports the voltage of the Arduino power supply and a fictional value for light intensity.

 ## Requirements